atsanna/SEM-Bootloader/hardware/ariadne/bootloaders/ariadne/README.md

 The bootloader's' default address is 192.168.84.128.
 Configure your computer network card to a static address of 192.168.84.x with a subnet of 255.255.255.0.
 By default, the bootloader assumes an internet gateway is at address 192.168.84.1.
-The default network settings can be changed at the top of the "net.h" file.
+The default network settings can be changed at the bottom of the "w5x00.h" file.

 The bootloader listens to port 69 for incoming connections and switches to port 46969 for the transfers.
 So if you need to flash remotely, outside your